eda-ricercatore/pythonistas-to-riscv-microarchitects/approaches/jupyter-notebooks-solns.md

 ##	Worked Examples from IEEE Solid-State Circuits Society's (IEEE SSCS) Code-a-Chip (CAC) Contests

+Some teams have a simple readme file, which is not required.

+Create .ipynb checkpoints

 ###	IEEE SSCS Code-a-Chip (CAC) Contest for ISSCC 2023